csBlueChip/Overflow2/README.txt

 # Willingness to work as a team
 	If you're truly L33t, then by all means work alone.
 Otherwise, remember:
-	"If one person has the courage to ask a question, you can bet ten people want to hear the answer!" ...Your learn more, and remember more if you share your ideas with others, who are also sharing their ideas with you!
+	"If one person has the courage to ask a question, you can bet ten people want to hear the answer!" ...You learn more, and remember more if you share your ideas with others, who are also sharing their ideas with you!
 	[prove me wrong]